 Please contact us at [email protected] if you have any concerns before you make your payment.

-With teachers: While there's an active group of trainees, we'll have regular LIVE classes led by Anandra and the Teaching Team, usually 2 or 3 sessions of different kinds per week.
-They'll be scheduled at staggered times, so our global family can have an equal chance of attending.
+With teachers: Throughout 2021, we host plenty of regular LIVE sessions led by Anandra and the Teaching Team.
+Usually there are 5-10 different kinds of sessions on the calendar per week.
+They're scheduled at staggered times, so our global family can have an equal chance of attending.

-With fellow trainees: You'll be required to meet with your cohort in live meetings and do study sessions with buddies.
+With fellow trainees: You're required to meet with your cohort in live meetings and do study sessions with buddies.
 There are a variety of open study buddy times with your fellow students in the schedule, or you can meet up anytime!
 Social elements include (optional) "chai times," chant experiments, etc. In order to get your certification you'll have to teach your practicum classes in front of a live audience to get 360-degree feedback.

-Your cohort groups will be assigned according to time zones.
-For instance, Europe + Middle East trainees will be in one cohort because there's only a 3-4 hour time difference, while Australia + India + Japan might be in another.
+Your cohort groups are assigned according to time zones.
+For instance, Europe + Middle East trainees are in one cohort because there's only a 3-4 hour time difference, while Australia + India + Japan might be in another.

 Note: Classes are sprinkled across time zones - of course not all times will work for all students, and that's fine!
 Everything is recorded, and a large portion of the course can be self-study if you prefer that.